United States Army Hospital Corps: Recruitment and Promotion

 The Hospital Corps was recruited from enlisted men who had served one year in the line.
 The accepted candidate then received instruction at a detachment of the Corps, before being transferred to a post where he would be assigned duties as nurse, cook or attendant.
 Privates having served twelve months in the Corps, or graduates in pharmacy having served six months, could be recommended for promotion.
 Thus recommended were promoted to Acting Hospital Stewards after having passed an examination.
 Promotion to full Hospital Steward was possible after one year's service in an acting capacity, and after having passed a second and more rigorous examination.

-In 1909, privates and privates firs class recommended for promotion could be detailed as lance corporals to test their ability to perform the duties of a non-commissioned officer.
+In 1909, privates and privates first class recommended for promotion could be detailed as lance corporals to test their ability to perform the duties of a non-commissioned officer.
 An examination was required in order to be promoted to Sergeant.
 Sergeants with one year time-in-grade, as well as other members of the Corps having served at least six months as Hospital Stewards of Volunteers during and since the Spanish–American War, could be promoted to Sergeants First Class after having passed a detailed and extensive examination.

 Although the desertion rate of the Hospital Corps was only 2% annually, compared to the rest of the Army's 10%, the Medical Department found it difficult to recruit and retain a sufficient number of men in the Corps.
 Two years after its formation, the Corps still had 135 of 739 slots unfilled.
 It was especially difficult to find competent cooks.
 Experienced members also transferred to the line, where pay and promotion was better.
 A pay increase in 1892 led to better quality among the candidates for promotion to Hospital Steward.
 However, those passing the examination were the most intelligent men, rather than the best leaders.